aksommerville/fullmoon4/README.md

 ### After GDEX

-- [x] Can we reduce the wasm exports?
-There's only like 3 symbols that actually need exported.
 - [ ] Touch input.
 - [ ] Input configuration.
 - - [ ] Generalize mapping, see src/www/js/game/InputManager.js